travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 # export TRAVIS_WORKER_DOCKER_PRIVILEGED="true"
 ```

-The relevant bits and pieces are `TRAVIS_ENTERPRISE_HOST` and `TRAVIS_ENTERPRISE_SECURITY_TOKEN`.
-The former needs to contain your primary domain you use to access Travis CI Enterprise.
-This domain name is used to reach the platform machine.
+Relevant are `TRAVIS_ENTERPRISE_HOST` and `TRAVIS_ENTERPRISE_SECURITY_TOKEN`.
+The former needs to contain your primary domain you use to access the Travis CI Enterprise Web UI. `travis-worker` uses this domain to reach the platform machine.
 The value of the latter needs to match the `RabbitMQ Password` on `https://yourdomain.com:8800/settings`.
 If you have made changes to this file, please run the following so they take effect:

 ```bash
 $ sudo restart travis-worker